agnesATcartoDB/blog/README.md

 The Pull Request will be reviewed and commented on, and if everything is ok, merged into master, which will deploy the changes to production.

 ### Working with drafts

 - Save your draft to the _drafts folder
 - Launch ```grunt drafts```
 - After you want to publish your draft, move your post to the normal `_posts` folder

 ### Excerpts

 Normally the excerpts of the posts take the first paragraph of the content (it can be an image), but you can override this by placing a `<!--more--!>` tag in the text.
 The description meta of the page comes from this excerpt, unless you specifically set `description:` in the Front Matter.

-### Adding images
+### Adding images / iframes

-Images can be styled so they are 940px width and have a border.
+Images and iframes can be styled so they are 940px width and have a border.
 Just wrap it between the next code:

 - without link